SalihErenYuceturk/DSA-Python/README.md

 - UnorderedList() - Create and return an empty list.
 - add(item_in) - Add item_in to the list.
 Assume item_in is not already in the list.
 - remove(item_in) - Remove item_in from the list.
 Assume item_in is present in the list.
-- search(item_in) - Return true if the item is in the list.
-Else false.
+- search(item_in) - Return True if the item is in the list.
+Else False.
-- is_empty() - Return true if the list is empty.
-Else false.
+- is_empty() - Return True if the list is empty.
+Else False.
 - size() - Return the number of items in the list.
 - append(item_in) - Add item_in to the front of the list.
 Assume item_in is not present in the list.
 - index(item_in) - Return the position of item_in.
 Assume item_in is present in the list.